A greedy non-intrusive reduced order model for shallow water equations

-Radial Basis Function (RBF) interpolation is another effective tool for interpolation of multidimensional scattered data \cite{NW2004} and has been demonstrated to be flexible, convenient and accurate in various research areas \cite{LF2003,Shankar_etal_2014,MSJH2002}.
+Radial Basis Function (RBF) interpolation is another effective tool for interpolation of multidimensional scattered data \cite{NW2004} and has been demonstrated to be flexible, convenient and accurate in various research areas \cite{FF2015,WWMGBPA2010,SNPP2019}.
 Adopting RBF interpolation for extracting the coefficients of the reduced basis has been shown to be quite successful for nonlinear, time dependent PDEs \cite{XFPH2015}, nonlinear, parametrized PDEs \cite{ADN2013,XFPN2017,Chen_etal_2018}, and aerodynamic shape optimization \cite{IQ2013}, to name a few.
-However, in most of the current non-intrusive ROMs the dimensional size is $N_c = N_s \times \sum_{i=1}^d m_i$, where $N_s$ is the number of snapshots collected, $d$ denotes the number of system components and $m_i$ is the number of truncated POD modes selected for the $i^{th}$ component.
-This can sometimes lead to excessive computational costs due to the exponential increase in the size of the multidimensional basis used in the RBF interpolation process.
-To address this issue, Xiao \etal \cite{XFPH2015} presented a Smolyak sparse grid collocation approach to construct the interpolation functions, while an adaptive greedy sampling approach was proposed by Chen \etal \cite{Chen_etal_2018} to select an optimal basis in the offline stage.
+However in most of the current non-intrusive ROMs, a random or uniform sampling of the snapshot space is employed while computing the coefficients of the reduced basis which may lead to prohibitive computational cost in the offline stage and stability issues in the online computations.
+To address this issue, Xiao \etal \cite{XFPN2017} presented a Smolyak sparse grid collocation approach, while an adaptive greedy sampling approach was proposed by Chen \etal \cite{Chen_etal_2018} to select optimal interpolation points in the parameter space.